 A fantastic template for pop up cards, along with step by step instructions, can be seen at Extreme Papercrafting.

-TIP: I printed the template onto the back side of the scrapbooking paper and then made my cuts with a straight edge and an exacto knife.
+TIP: I printed the template on the back side of the scrapbooking paper and then made my cuts with a straight edge and an Exacto knife.
 You then can make folds with a sharp crease with a bone folder.